SkyLined/mUDPJSON/README.md

 #### Constructors:
 ##### `[new] mUDPJSON.cReceiver(Object dxOptions);`
-Used to receive values as JSON data over UDP.
 Where `dxOptions` is an object that can have the following properties:
 - `Number uIPVersion`: IP version to use (valid values: 4 (default), 6).
 - `String sHostname`: Network device to bind to (default: computer name, use `localhost` if you want to receive messages only from `cSender` instances on the same machine).
 - `Number uPort`: port number to receive messages on (default: 28876).

 #### Events: